bovem/bovem.github.io/content/openshift/container-architecture/index.md

 ```

 ### Process ID (`PID`)
 Each process running on the OS has a unique Process ID (PID) assigned to it.
-The processes running inside the container have their PIDs separate from the PIDs assigned  by host.
+The processes running inside a container have their PIDs separate from PIDs assigned by the host.
 Due to process ID isolation, a container can't access the details of processes running on its host.

 To fetch the list of PID namespaces you can use the command: